 Families there grow their own food, making them heavily reliant on two seasonal crop cycles each year.
 The first begins with planting between April and June, followed by harvesting in August to cover food needs until December.
 The second begins with planting between September and November, followed by harvesting in January to cover food needs until June.
 That makes for a lean season from June to August.

 “Subsistence farmers and their families in the Dry Corridor are highly vulnerable to food insecurity.
 If crops fail, they will not have food to eat, or even food reserves until the next crop cycle,” said Verhoosel.

-Since it takes years to economically recover when one person migrates, Verhoosel said, a better solution is to work together on longer term food security systems that enable these farmers to be resilient and remain engaged in their local markets.
+Since it takes years to economically recover when one person migrates, he said, a better solution is to work together on longer term food security systems that enable these farmers to be resilient and remain engaged in their local markets.

 “When they lose their crops, farmers try to find jobs in local plantations and often have no income to buy food.
-Other farmers migrate to cities, neighboring countries, or further afield,” he said.
+Other farmers migrate to cities, neighboring countries, or further afield,” Verhoosel said.
 “Migration, though, is not a solution.
 When a person migrates, those who are left behind continue to suffer the cause of the migration.”